How Generative AI & ChatGPT Impact Healthcare Industry

 Personalized Medicine

-Did you know that generative AI can help doctors develop personalized medicine, which tailors treatment plans to the individual needs of each patient?
+Did you know that generative AI can help doctors develop personalized medicine, which tailors treatment plans to the individual health needs of each patient?

 Drug Discovery